SaddamDeveloper/huxxxenmvc/README.md

 ### Server Requirements
 PHP version any newer version is recommended.
 A database is required for most web application programming.
 Currently supported databases are: MySQL (5.1+) via the mysql (deprecated), mysqli and pdo drivers
+### Installation Instructions
+CodeIgniter is installed in four steps:

+1. Unzip the package.
+2. Upload the HuxxenMVC folders and files to your server.
+Normally the index.php file will be at your root.
+3. Open the application/config/config.php file with a text editor and set your base URL, Root Folder and Database credentials.
 # Author
 Created By SADDAM HUSSAIN